ilime/Petal/README.md

 Pull a request and open a issue to describe your changes

-> Note: view .eslintrc.json and follow the code style
+> Note: view .eslintrc.json, .editorConfig and follow the code style

 # License